Products created from our research for you

 EVIDENCE BASED RESOURCES FOR PEOPLE LIVING WITH DEMENTIA AND THEIR CARERS

 Some of our research has led to products you may find useful.
-For many years the DSDC research centre at Bangor University has been engaged in developing and evaluating ways in which the well-being and quality of life of people living with dementia can be supported and maintained.
+For many years the DSDC Wales Research Centre at Bangor University has been engaged in developing and evaluating ways in which the well-being and quality of life of people living with dementia can be supported and maintained.

 A Welsh language version of the booklet is also available (see Welsh language web page).